 Stop drinking your calories.

 There are exceptions to this rule depending on your goals, but in order to eliminate sugar, you should be drinking mostly water.
-I make exceptions for shakes and smoothies, but otherwise, you should be spending your calories on nutritious foods, not drinks.
+I make exceptions for Shakeology and smoothies, but otherwise, you should be spending your calories on nutritious foods, not drinks.
 The goal is to stay hydrated and jam-pack your foods with nutrients.
 If you’re a juice or soda drinker, this can be a big one.
+To help yourself here, I recommend getting a nice, large water bottle to keep on you at all times!

 Eliminate hidden sugars.